-After the publication of Recycling Report, Dordan was invited to present at industry events on its research and became an integral player in the discourse around thermoform recycling.
-In 2011 Dordan was awarded the cover feature of Sustainable Manufacturer Magazine for its efforts to recycle clamshell packaging.
+After it's publication, Dordan was invited to present at industry events on its research and became an integral player in the discourse around plastic packaging recycling.

-In 2012, Moore Recycling Associates reported that PET thermoformed containers are now collected for recycling in the majority of American communities; therefore, the clamshell packaging that Dordan manufactures is officially "recyclable."
+In 2012, Moore Recycling Associates reported that PET thermoformed packaging was now collected for recycling in the majority of American communities; therefore, plastic clamshells were officially recyclable.

 In 2013, Dordan published a follow up to its 2010 Recycling Report, The State of Post-Consumer PET Recycling: Past, Present & Future.
 This report described how the industry collaborated to remove the obstacles to PET thermoform collection for recycling; and, was awared the cover story of Plastics in Packaging magazine.

 In 2015, Dordan published its last report, Postconsumer PET Thermoformed Containers: Recyclable vs. Recycled, and was featured on the cover of Plastics in Packaging Magazine.